alfadelta10010/COD-Lab/week3/README.md

 # Week 3 - Assembly Assignment

-- Upload the code in `.s` format.
+- Upload the two assembly programs written last lab class, in `.s` format.
 The problem statements are as follows:
 	1. Write an assembly program to check if a number is a 2 out of 5 number
 	2. Write an assembly program to encode a number using Hamming code.
 - Ensure your code has comments for the statements